BjornL1/bankloan-calculator/README.md

 ### Acknowledgments

-- I would like to thank the following:
+- I would like to thank the following:Collaboration Ter
   - Antonio Rodriguez (mentor) for guidance and support.
   - Slack community - for quick feedback on various questions
   - My family - for their patience with having me coding sometimes late evenings and nights.